Arts of Life: Circle Contemporary

 The affiliated gallery space for both studios, Circle Contemporary, was founded in 2017.
 It is the only Chicago gallery dedicated to exhibiting the work of artists both with and without intellectual and developmental disabilities.
 Exhibitions are co-curated by guest curators from the wider arts community and curators from Arts of Life.

-Notable Exhibitions and Collaborations
+Exhibitions and collaborations

-Works by artists from Arts of Life have been featured in galleries, museums, businesses, and government offices around the city of Chicago and the United States, at locations including the Heaven Gallery, LVL3, Ukrainian Institute of Modern Art, Andrew Edlin Gallery, The Chicago Cultural Center, and the Chicago city clerk's office.
+Works by artists from Arts of Life have been featured in galleries, museums, art fairs, businesses, and government offices around the city of Chicago, the United States, and the globe.
+Some of these platforms include EXPO Chicago, Chicago Design Museum, Art on the MART, Outsider Art Fair New York, Art Fair Tokyo, Heaven Gallery, LVL3, Ukrainian Institute of Modern Art, Andrew Edlin Gallery, The Chicago Cultural Center, and the Chicago city clerk's office.